runemadsen/rune.js/documentation.md

 - `x` - x-axis radius of the ellipse used to round off the corners of the rectangle
 - `y` - (optional) y-axis radius of the ellipse used to round off the corners of the rectangle

+### `width(num, relative)`

+Changes the width of the rectangle.
+If the second argument is set to `true`, the value will be added to the width of the shape.

+### `height(num, relative)`

+Changes the height of the rectangle.
+If the second argument is set to `true`, the value will be added to the height of the shape.

 ## Rune.Line

 ### `new Rune.Line(x1, y1, x2, y2)`